Bangkok, the capital of Thailand, is home to over 10 million residents and a plethora of tourist attractions.

 Looking for something special to do in Bangkok? what about visiting the Airplane Graveyard in the middle of Bangkok.

 To delve into the walking streets of Yaowarat is to discover a real hodgepodge of energy and action.
 The smells of incense and five-spice tumble out from madcap shops owned by stooping old men.

 There are fishmongers with shark fins and crates of mussels, and more.
 There are veg sellers hidden behind stacks of aubergines and courgettes and pak choi.

 Yaowarat is the traditional Chinatown of Bangkok, though its streets are a real melting pot of people and cultures, with Korean cafés converging on bumping beer halls.
 During the evening is when it’s at its craziest.

 Eat street food in Wang Lang.

-Too many surprises do Thailand have some of the stickiest and strangest beer brewing laws in the world, while you might not notice it easily, but Thai laws prohibit people from brewing and distributing their own beer.
+Too many surprises do Thailand have some of the stickiest and strangest beer brewing laws in the world; while you might not notice it quickly, but Thai laws prohibit people from brewing and distributing their own beer.

 Many bars sell foreign craft beers, but due to high import taxes, don’t expect these to be cheap.

 Actually, are the local alcohol brewing laws so strict in Thailand that the local craft beer brewers export their local Thai ingredients across the borders to neighbouring Laos, Cambodia and Vietnam, to produce their Thailand craft beer in Laos, Cambodia and Vietnam instead, and then import it back into Thailand.